 Introduction to Unix Commands

-An operating system offering both Graphical User Interface (GUI) and Command Line Interface (CLI) based interaction developed by Dennis Ritchie, Ken Thompson, Brian Kernighan, Joe Ossanna and Douglas Mcllroy at Bell laboratory in the year 1970 known as a multi-tasking operating system allowing multiple users to work on the operating system simultaneously and provides commands for the users to interact with the application through Command Line Interface (CLI) like ls command, clear command, mkdir command, rmdir command, cat command, vi command, rm command, mv command, su command, chmod command, sudo command etc. which can be used to perform complex tasks.
+An operating system offering both Graphical User Interface (GUI) and Command Line Interface (CLI) based interaction developed by Dennis Ritchie, Ken Thompson, Brian Kernighan, Joe Ossanna and Douglas Mcllroy at Bell laboratory in the year 1970 known as a multi-tasking operating system allowing multiple users to work on the operating system simultaneously and provides commands for the users to interact with the application through Command Line Interface (CLI) like ls command, clear command, mkdir command, rmdir command, cat command, vi commands, rm command, mv command, su command, chmod command, sudo command etc. which can be used to perform complex tasks.
 In this topic, we will see the different Unix Commands.

 What is Unix?

-Unix is as an operating system which offers both the GUI and CLI based interaction.
-It is developed in C language by Dennis Ritchie.
+Unix is as an operating system that offers both GUI and CLI-based interaction.
+It is developed in the C language by Dennis Ritchie.
 Unix is a multitasking operating system that also provides an opportunity for multiple users to utilize its feature.
 In simple terms, it’s also a multiuser operating system.
-Ubuntu operating system is a version of Unix which let us do all the work that Unix is supposed to do.
+Ubuntu operating system is a version of Unix which lets us do all the work that Unix is supposed to do.

-Though it is preferred by professionals who work with servers and all, it is also preferred when it comes to learning how a command line based OS works.
+Though it is preferred by professionals who work with servers and all, it is also preferred when it comes to learning how a command-line-based OS works.
 There are several complex and large applications that use Unix to run due to its feature to manage the processes in an easy manner.
-When compared with the Windows OS, it is a bit fast and offers good user experience as well.
+When compared with the Windows OS, it is a bit fast and offers a good user experience as well.

 1. Ls command